-Acculturation involves the process of change in customs, belief base and artifacts from contact from two or more other cultures.
+Acculturation involves the process of change in customs, belief base, and artifacts from contact by two or more cultures.
 This term also can be used to refer to the results of these changes.

 A Little More on Acculturation

 Acculturation is the term given to the process which involves the reception and integration of various cultural elements by one human group within another.
 What this involves is a group of people acquiring a traditional philosophy which is different from their own or incorporating different aspects of this discovered culture typically to the determent of their very own culture.
 The most common external cause of acculturation occurring is that of colonization.